ornament-orm/ornament/docs/advanced/adapters.md

 ```

 Of course, you could rewrite this so that `$fields` or perhaps even `$endpoint`
-are guesstimated from the class signature (like in the PDO adapter).
+are guesstimated from the class signature (like in the PDO adapter), or the
+adapter is injected and parts of the endpoint (scheme, domain) are already
+pre-filled.

 ## Feel free to contribute!
 Did you write a generic adapter for some well known service (we're personally